- the area covered by something, in particular.

 The site should have six to eight pages, be interactive and live on the net, and be responsive on at least two devices, one being a computer.

-HTML5, CSS3, JS and WordPress can be used together or individually to produce the sites.
+An interactive mock-up converted to HTML5, CSS3, JS should be used to produce the site.

 - The interface must have 6 to 8 linked webpages.

 - The design needs to be responsive and functional in at least two different types of devices – example: computer and phone.

 - Delivery must be online.
 All files need to be uploaded to your server space – bccart87.claudiajacques.com/students/yourname

 - You will be required to present your development by sharing your research, sketches, flowchart, prototypes, implementation and testing documentation on your E-portfolio site.